 Our call ended at that, but I could not help but feel sad for my best friend for becoming a victim of jealousy.

-However, I would have preferred more in an ideal circumstance if the person with jealousy would come to my office for mental help.
+However, I would have preferred more in an ideal circumstance if the person with sexual jealousy would come to my office for mental help.
 That happens once in a blue moon.
 But thinking about it, if there are no people with envy reigning over them, there might be fewer bullied people on the planet.

-Know When You’re Jealous
+Know When You’re Envious

 Count Your Blessings Instead Of Being Jealous

 We experience jealousy on a whim sometimes.
 Jealousy is like a childish part that makes them think, “All for me; nothing for others.”
 People experiencing jealousy do not aspire to have the job of the newly promoted person, but they’re jealous anyway.

 There’s always something about a jealous person.
 His or her extreme jealousy involves a perceived threat that ruins the interpersonal relationship.
 If the feelings of jealousy become uncontrollable, jealous behaviors then promote own insecurities, low self-esteem, physical infidelity, emotional infidelity, and more internal damage.